Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Conclusion

 Here, we provide some guidance for choosing between estimators.
 The simplicity of the linear estimator is valuable pedagogically, but its assumptions are overly restrictive.
 Of the more flexible estimators, the Z-Modeling estimators are very intuitive, and require fitting the fewest number of models.
 They may be advantageous when one has adequate substantive knowledge to correctly model $\lambda_0^Z$, the interventional distribution of the estimand (the critical density of $Z$), which may be limited to scenarios where $Z$ is binary.
-If chosen, we recommend using the diagnostic for this distribution to support their implementation.
-We do not prioritize the use of the N-Modeling estimators over their alternatives, as modeling the density of covariates well is both challenging and tedious, as reflected in their worse performance.
-Both bridging estimators avoid modeling any density directly, but the N-Bridge estimators require fewer models, and in our simulation results they dominated every other estimator in their respective subclass.
-Of the WSE estimators, the N-Bridging estimator had the best overall performance across scenarios.
-The N-Bridge estimators therefore offer a very attractive option for routine estimation, especially when dealing with continuous or multivariate points of intervention, but the Z-Briding estimators remain a viable option.
-Within a given estimation strategy, if the weights can be estimated well and are not highly variable, the WSE estimators could serve as a first-line option.
-Otherwise, the SE estimators would be the next logical choice.
+If chosen, we recommend using the diagnostic for this distribution (\ref{eq:DiagnosticModelLambda}) to support their implementation.
+We do not prioritize the use of the N-modeling estimators (over their alternatives) whose inferior performance likely reflects the challenge of modeling the joint distribution of covariates.
+Both bridging estimators avoid modeling any density, but the N-bridging estimators require fewer models, and in our simulation results they dominated every other estimator in their respective subclass.
+Of the SWR estimators, the N-bridging estimator had the best overall performance across scenarios.
+The N-bridging estimators therefore offer a very attractive option for routine estimation, especially when dealing with continuous or multivariate points of intervention, but the Z-bridging estimators remain a viable option.
+Within a given estimation strategy, if the weights can be estimated well and are not highly variable, the SWR estimators could serve as a first-line option.
+Otherwise, the SR estimators would be the next logical choice.
 The PW estimators or their RW counterparts can be used when the outcome is difficult to model or one wishes to fit a specialized model such as Cox proportional hazards or quantile regression.